svsool/axios-better-stacktrace/README.md

 // ES6
 import axiosBetterStacktrace from 'axios-better-stacktrace';

-// Example 1

-axiosBetterStacktrace(axiosAgent);
+// use it before any other interceptors axiosBetterStacktrace(axiosAgent);

-// when using promises response error will get an enhanced stack trace inside a catch block automatically axiosAgent.get('https://npmjs.com/<not-found>/').catch(enhancedError => console.error(enhancedError));
+// when using promises response error will get an enhanced stack trace automatically axiosAgent.get('https://npmjs.com/<not-found>/').catch(enhancedError => console.error(enhancedError));

 // or using async/await